 The Best High Chair

-The best high chair will be safe for kids and will make cleanup quick for caretakers.
-After consulting with mommy bloggers and pediatricians, we ordered eight highly-rated, JPMA safety-certified high chairs.
-Then we strapped in babies, smeared peas, and crushed some Cheerios to see how our chairs would fare in the real world.
-Four chairs stood out among the rest, catering to a variety of priorities: aesthetics, budget, room space, and the potential for more children.
+The best high chair is safe for kids and makes cleanup quick for caretakers.
+We ordered eight of the most highly-rated, JPMA safety-certified chairs; Then we strapped in babies, smeared peas, and crushed some Cheerios to see how our chairs would fare in the real world.
+Four chairs stood out among the rest, catering to a variety of priorities: aesthetics, budget, room space, and the possibility of an expanding family.

 This $130 no-fuss high chair impressed us with a tray that swings open and a faux leather seat cushion that made it one of the easiest to clean.
 While it’s not as versatile as some of our other picks, it’s the simplest to collapse and store.

 Graco Blossom™ DLX 6-in-1 Seating System